Archaeological Site Of Ancient Delos In Greece

 By comparison, the current population of Mykonos is no more than 20,000 people.
 I found it very difficult to imagine where all these people lived, even with the tall houses!

 Nothing lasts forever though.
-In 88 BC, Delos underwent an attack by Mithridates VI of Pontus.
-This was followed by a pirate raid in 69 BC.
+In 88 BC, Delos underwent an attack by Mithridates VI of Pontus, which was followed by a pirate raid in 69 BC.

 Later attacks by Slavs and Saracens heavily affected the island, which never went back to its former glory.
 Delos declined over the next centuries, until it was completely abandoned.